Vibe-AI/Vibe-AI-Python-LIbrary-/README.md

 [![Python 3.6](https://img.shields.io/badge/python-3.6-blue.svg)](https://www.python.org/downloads/release/python-360/)   [![Python 3.8](https://img.shields.io/badge/python-3.8-yellow.svg)](https://www.python.org/downloads/release/python-380/)

- Python library that provides functions for predicting network traffic breaches using machine learning models.This is a Python library for detecting suspicious network traffic using machine learning and blocking it after it has been predicted a certain number of times.If the traffic is predicted to be suspicious for a certain number of times, the library calls a function to block the traffic.
+ Python library that provides functions for predicting network traffic breaches using machine learning models.
+This is a Python library for detecting suspicious network traffic using machine learning and blocking it after it has been predicted a certain number of times.If the traffic is predicted to be suspicious for a certain number of times, the library calls a function to block the traffic.

 ## Functionality of the vibeA Library